Matt0550/Streaming-API/readme.md

 # Streaming-API

-APIs that allow you to receive the updated URL of the most popular streaming sites. (example. euroStreaming)
+APIs that allow you to receive the updated URL of the most popular streaming sites. (example. euroStreaming).
+Only for educational purposes.

 ## API Reference